 The corps de ballet of women and soldiers serve as ritual celebrants, circling the stage at the beginning and end of the ballet.
 The four soloists are the personal expression of their anonymous suffering, dancing to the Latin words of the Catholic Mass extolling God’s mercy.
 The leading man who points at the audience during his last, defiant solo accuses passive spectators of acquiescing in death and destruction.
 The ballet is about the futility of all wars, not just the 1914-1919 Great War, which it was hoped, in vain, would end all wars.

-Gloria was taken into the repertoire of the Stuttgart Ballet in 1983, and has since been performed by companies in the United States and Canada.
+Gloria was taken into the repertoire of the Stuttgart Ballet in 1983, and has since been performed by companies in the United States, Canada and Japan.

 First performance: Covent Garden, London, 13 March 1980